Faculty, Part-Time Lecturer, and Instructor Resources

 We hope you enjoy your teaching experience here at the Bloustein School.
 If we can be of further assistance, please contact the appropriate faculty/staff member.

 No promise of any kind is made by the university by virtue of any statement in this handbook.
-Faculty and PTLs are referred to the university regulations, labor contract, policy memoranda, and any other relevant source documents for the current and definitive status of the matters covered in this handbook.
+Faculty and PTLs are referred to the university regulations, labor contracts, policy memoranda, and any other relevant source documents for the current and definitive status of the matters covered in this handbook.